Transfert, Rotation et Pose

 Note

 Rotation2d uses the C++ Units library.
-The constructor in Java accepts either the angle in radians, or the sine and cosine of the angle, but the fromDegrees method will construct a Rotation2d object from degrees.
+The constructor in Java/Python accepts either the angle in radians, or the sine and cosine of the angle, but the fromDegrees method will construct a Rotation2d object from degrees.

 Note